Relative elegance and cartesian cubes with one connection: Introduction

 To our knowledge, the category of cubes with cartesian structure and $\lor$-connections (or $\land$-connections) has not been studied before, except in passing by \citeauthor{buchholtz17}~\cite{buchholtz17}, though cartesian cube categories with both $\lor$- and $\land$-connections have been used in interpretations of HoTT beginning with \citeauthor{cohen15}~\cite{cohen15}.

-On the other hand, the subcategory of $\Or$ generated by faces, degeneracies, and $\lor$-connections has seen wide use in homotopy theory.
-Indeed, \citeauthor{brown81} include only $\lor$-connections in their seminal article introducing connections for cubical sets~\cite{brown81}.
-Unlike $\Or$, this category is Reedy \cite[Remarque 5.6]{maltsiniotis09}: connections are only problematic in combination with diagonals.
-It furthermore has a number of useful properties compared to the ``minimal'' cube category generated by faces and degeneracies.
-For one, it is a \emph{strict} test category~\cite{maltsiniotis09}, meaning that the localization functor from the test model structure on these cubical sets to its homotopy category preserves products.
-It should be noted, however, that this particular distinction disappears in the cartesian case: any cube category with cartesian structure is a strict test category, regardless of the presence of connections \cite[Corollary 2]{buchholtz17}.
-For us, the convenient properties of $\Or$ relative to $\Cart$ are \begin{enumerate*} \item the existence of an embedding $\Simp \hookrightarrow \IdCompOr$ from the simplex category into its idempotent completion, which facilitates the comparison between their presheaf categories, and \item the existence of a contracting homotopy of each $n$-cube invariant under permutations, namely $(x_1,\ldots,x_n,t) \mapsto (x_1 \lor t, \ldots, x_n \lor t) \co [1]^n \times [1] \to [1]^n$. \end{enumerate*}
+On the other hand, subcategories without diagonals have seen use in classical homotopy theory.
+Indeed, \citeauthor{brown81} use the cube category generated by faces, degeneracies, and $\lor$-connections in their seminal article introducing connections for cubical sets~\cite{brown81}.
+Isaacson \cite{isaacson11} studies the cube category with faces, degeneracies, symmetries, and $\land$-connections.
+Unlike $\Or$, these are elegant Reedy categories \cites[Remarque 5.6]{maltsiniotis09}[Proposition 3.4]{isaacson11}: connections are only problematic in combination with diagonals.
+They furthermore have useful properties compared to the minimal cube category (generated by faces and degeneracies).
+For one, they are \emph{strict} test categories~\cites{maltsiniotis09}[Theorem 3]{buchholtz17}, meaning that the localization functor from the test model structures on these cubical sets to their homotopy categories preserves products.

+It should be noted, however, that this particular distinction disappears in the cartesian cases: any cube category with cartesian structure is a strict test category, regardless of the presence of connections \cite[Corollary 2]{buchholtz17}.
+For us, the convenient properties of $\Or$ relative to $\Cart$ are \begin{enumerate*} \item the existence of an embedding from the simplex category into the idempotent completion of $\Or$, which facilitates the comparison between their presheaf categories, and \item the existence of a contracting homotopy of each $n$-cube invariant under permutations, namely $(x_1,\ldots,x_n,t) \mapsto (x_1 \lor t, \ldots, x_n \lor t) \co [1]^n \times [1] \to [1]^n$. \end{enumerate*}